dictyBase/dicty-components-navbar/README.md

 ### MenuIcon

 A menu icon that consists of three horizontal bars.
-Used to toggle the dropdown in the  mobile view.
+Tansforms into an 'X' when the `open` prop is `true`.
+Used to toggle the `Navbar` dropdown in the mobile view.

 #### Props